 Anthropology is the study of human beings over time and space.
 It seeks to understand humans by exploring the differences and similarities between humans and the human experience in all parts of the world and throughout humanity’s existence.

 The anthropology program has four faculty members with varying research interests and areas of specialization.
-The anthropology faculty provides expertise in specialties such as archaeology, cultural heritage, death and disaster studies, tourism studies, development, environmental anthropology, historical archaeology, landscape anthropology, GIS and remote sensing, and paleoenvironments.
-They cover regional studies in North America, Latin America/Caribbean, Oceania/Pacific Islands and the United States.
+The anthropology faculty provide expertise in specialties such as archaeology, cultural heritage, ethnohistory, African diaspora, colonial slave plantations, settlement pattern studies, GIS and paleoenvironments.
+They cover regional studies in North America, the Caribbean, the Oceania/Pacific Islands, and the United States.

 Students can pursue opportunities to work in the Archaeology Materials Lab as part of their course work, or in some cases, as paid research assistants.
-Materials from archaeological field studies are processed and analyzed in the Archaeology Materials Lab.
-Students may also work with LiDAR and other remotely sensed data as part of research projects on human settlement patterns.
+Materials from archaeological field studies are processed and analyzed in the lab.
+Students may also work with LiDAR and GIS data as part of research projects on human settlement patterns.

 The department offers opportunities for field schools in archaeology and cultural anthropology.
-Archaeological field schools have been carried out in North Dakota and the Samoan Islands.
+Archaeological field schools have been carried out in North Dakota, the Samoan Islands, Canada and the Caribbean.
 Cultural field courses are also possible.
 In addition, faculty advise students on selecting other field experiences abroad and nationally that allow students to earn course credits for participating in short-term anthropological excursions in archaeology, sociocultural anthropology or physical anthropology.

 As with other fields of study that form the core of a solid liberal arts education, anthropology prepares students for many life and career challenges.
 An undergraduate degree in anthropology prepares students to think critically and analytically.
-It fosters a deep appreciation and understanding of cultural diversity and crosscultural relations.
+It fosters a deep appreciation and understanding of cultural diversity and cross-cultural relations.
 Common areas of employment include advertising and public relations, community development, contract archaeology, corporate business and industry, cultural resources management, government agencies, non-profit organizations, policy research, and social services.
-For more information on anthropology employment, refer to the NDSU Anthropology website located at www.ndsu.edu/socanth/anthropology/careers_in_anthropology or you can visit the American Anthropological Association website at www.aaanet.org.
+For more information on anthropology employment, refer to the North Dakota State University Anthropology website located at www.ndsu.edu/socanth/anthropology/careers_in_anthropology or you can visit the American Anthropological Association website at www.aaanet.org.

 The course requirements in anthropology are designed to provide students with a solid grounding in the discipline as a whole and training in research and analysis methods.
-The curriculum covers the multiple subdisciplines in anthropology, including physical anthropology and sociolinguistics with concentrations in sociocultural anthropology and archaeology.
+The curriculum covers the multiple subdisciplines in anthropology.
 Anthropology faculty advisors work very closely with students on the specific plan of study that best suits their needs and interests.